SoftwareAG/c8y-docs/src/documents/guides/cs/hello-world-basic.html.md

 This section provides an example of a C# microservice in Cumulocity.
 It uses Cake (C# Make), which is a cross-platform build automation system.

-To start building .NET apps, you just need to download and install the [.NET SDK](https://www.microsoft.com/net/download) .
+To start building .NET apps, you just need to download and install the [.NET SDK](https://www.microsoft.com/net/download).
 Follow the instructions on the download page for the last stable release or alternatively you can also try using 2.0.

-This example is based on Cake a cross platform build automation system  that’s why If you use Linux, visit the [MonoDevelop website](http://www.monodevelop.com/) for download packages and more details about our cross-platform IDE.
+If you use Linux, visit the [MonoDevelop website](http://www.monodevelop.com/) for download packages and more details about our cross-platform IDE.
 Follow the instructions on the download page for the last stable release or alternatively you can also try using 5.4 or higher version of mono [IDE](http://www.mono-project.com/download/#download-lin).
-It should be noted Mono-devel is required to compile code.
+Note, that Mono-devel is required to compile code.

-The intial script was used to create a demo, thanks to which it was simplified to create an example microservice project with dependency management and then deploy it on the server.
+The initial script was used to create a demo, which makes it easier to create an example microservice project with dependency management and then deploy it on the server.
 The script attempts to download the package from the sources listed in the project file and next a reference is added to the appropriate project file.
-In addition, the script creates the appropriate file dockerfile to take into account the naming of projects Next it'll create a Docker image based on a dockerfile.
+In addition, the script creates the appropriate Docker file to take into account the naming of projects.
+Next it will create a Docker image based on a Docker file.

 The application created in this way uses the ASP.NET Web API framework to create a web API.
-The API runs on an isolated webserver called Kestrel and as a foreground job, which makes it work really well with Docker.
+The API runs on an isolated web server called Kestrel and as a foreground job, which makes it work really well with Docker.

-## Building and deploying Hello World
+## Building and deploying Hello World on Linux

-Download a script file to build a "hello world" app.
-Wget utility is the best option to download a file:
+Download a script file to build a "Hello World" app.
+Wget utility is the best option to download a file.

 	sudo wget  http://resources.cumulocity.com/cssdk/releases/microservicesdk-lin-dev-9.1.0.zip

 The latest can be replaced by the version number e.g. microservicesdk-{X.X.X}.tar.gz

-Once you have downloaded the source, untar the file
+Once you have downloaded the source, untar the file.

 	unzip microservicesdk-lin-dev-9.1.0.zip -d  microservicesdk-9.1.0

-Change the current folder, to navigate to a microservicesdk folder
+Change the current folder, to navigate to a microservicesdk folder.

 	cd microservicesdk-9.1.0

-Run the script **create.sh **to create a sample project, give the name of the project and api application
+Run the script **create.sh** to create a sample project, provide the name of the project and the API application.

 	./create.sh